dsc-courses/dsc40a-2024-sp/faqs.md

 If we had a nonlinear prediction function with $$2$$ features, we could see a prediction function that forms a curved surface in $$3$$ dimensions.
 However, as a consequence of performing linear regression, our prediction function will form a plane.

-For more visual intuition of this idea, check out the first 35 seconds of [this video](https://www.youtube.com/watch?v=dJcbJKpYywk)!
+For more visual intuition of this idea, check out the first 35 seconds of this video!

+<iframe width="560" height="315" src="https://www.youtube.com/watch?v=dJcbJKpYywk" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 #### Lecture(s) to Review: